Eyevinn/channel-engine/README.md

 - `cloudWatchMetrics`: Output CloudWatch JSON metrics on console log.
 Default is false.
 - `useDemuxedAudio`: Enable playing VODs with multiple audio tracks.
 Default is false.
 - `alwaysNewSegments`: Force all new HLS media sequences to always contain at least 1 new segment.
 Default is false.
+- `diffCompensationRate`: The rate for how much time is added on each sequence to slow down the playhead until it is back on schedule.
+Default is 0.5 (delay with half a segment duration).

 ## High Availability